hrabanazviking/Bifrost_Reach_Node/software/README.md

 # Safety and Regulatory Notice

-Bifröst Reach Node software is intended to control and manage lawful networking and communications hardware.
+RuneForgeAI: Bifröst Reach Node software is intended to control and manage lawful networking and communications hardware.

 It does **not** authorize: